NanoComp/meep/doc/docs/Scheme_Tutorials/Casimir_Forces.md

 The basic steps involved in computing the Casimir force on an object are:

 1. Surround the object for which the force is to be computed with a simple, closed surface $S$.
 It is often convenient to make $S$ a rectangle in two dimensions or a rectangular prism in three dimensions.
-2. Add a uniform, frequency-independent conductivity $\sigma$ to the dielectric response of every object (which is easily done Meep).
+2. Add a uniform, frequency-independent conductivity $σ$ to the dielectric response of every object (which is easily done Meep).
 The purpose of this is to rapidly reduces the time required for the simulations below.
 As discussed in Part I, adding this conductivity in the right way leaves the result for the force unchanged.
 3. Determine the Green's function along $S$.
 This is done by measureing the electric **E** and magnetic **H** fields on $S$ in response to a set of different current distributions on $S$ (more on the form of these currents later).
 4. Integrate these fields over the enclosing surface $S$ at each time step, and then